jumblexacm/jumble-bot/README.md

 4. Generate the Discord bot token
     - Open your Discord app in the Discord Developer Portal
     - Menu section: **"Bot"**
-    - Under **"Build-A-Bot"**, click `Reset Token` and copy it to somewhere safe
+    - Under **"Build-A-Bot"**, click `Reset Token` and save it somewhere safe

+5. Find the Discord channel ID for the bot to watch
+    - Open your dev server
+    - Open the channel you want the bot to watch
+    - In the URL, save the second number

 Note: When storing secrets, please use the Heroku Dashboard, not the CLI.
 Using the Heroku Dashboard prevents secrets from being stored in your terminal history.

-5. Store secrets as [config vars](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard), like environment variables
+6. Store secrets as [config vars](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard), like environment variables
     - In the Heroku Dashboard, click **"Settings"**
     - Under **"Config Vars"**, click **[Reveal Config Vars]**
     - Add the first config var: